aeternusrahl/herdic/README.md

     // Optional
     // Array of names of other bundles on which this one depends.
-    // This are used to ensure modules are processed in the right order when the application is booted
+    // These are used to ensure bundles are processed in the right order when the application is booted
     depends: ['MyOtherBundle'],

     // Optional
-    // Dependency-injected function used to configure this module's providers before the application starts
+    // Dependency-injected function used to configure this bundle's providers before the application starts
     config: function(ServiceOneProvider, ServiceTwoProvider) {  },

     // Optional
-    // Dependency-injected function used to initialize this module and its services
+    // Dependency-injected function used to initialize this bundle and its services
     run: function(ServiceOne, ServiceTwo) { },

     // Optional